 You’re sort of like these guys who created formulas for determining risk in a mortgage derivative: It looked good on paper, but it wasn’t even a close guess in the real world because their math formulas ignored the obvious – real estate might not continue to go up forever, and when it came down, it would create the mother of all bubble-popping melt-downs.

-What they discovered is that you can’t determine value just from looking at the numbers.
+What they discovered is that you can’t determine value just by looking at the numbers.
 That lesson applies to us, too.
 We have to understand what we’re buying.

-Let’s take Apple for an example.
+Let’s take Apple as an example.
 Apple is a technology-driven company.
-They come up with cool new stuff and we all run out and buy it.
-They created the Macintosh computer and all that cool software, fired Steve Jobs and then found out they got rid of the one guy in the company who could accurately determine what was going to be cool and what was total bs.
+They come up with cool new stuff, and we all run out and buy it.
+They created the Macintosh computer and all that cool software, fired Steve Jobs, and then found out they got rid of the one guy in the company who could accurately determine what was going to be cool and what was total bs.
 And Apple almost went down the tubes.

 Then Steve came back, looked through all the new products in development, got rid of most of them, kept the iPod and the iPhone, and the rest is history.

 Technology is enormously difficult to predict.
-When you buy a tech company for a long term investment, you better have a good grip on the industry – better then mine.
+When you buy a tech company for a long-term investment, you better have a good grip on the industry – better than mine.
 Better than Buffett’s, too.